Wyb0627/AGRAG/README.md

 --retrieval_mode: Whether to apply dense or hybrid retrieval;

---ner_threshold: The entity extraction threshole;
+--ner_threshold: The entity extraction threshold;

 --max_ngram_length: The maximum n-gram considered when entity extraction;